antonio-ramadas/vodafone-business-store-scraper/README.md

 # :spider: Vodafone Business Store Scraper

-Python project that crawls the Vodafone Business Store of Music Accessories and notifies when a new product has been published.
+Python project that crawls the Vodafone Business Store and notifies when a new product has been published.

 You can most likely change the start URL and it'll work for other pages from the Vodafone Store.
 I did not test, so take it with a grain of salt.